HIKE TO: THOUSAND ISLAND LAKE, GARNET LAKE, EDIZA LAKE, SHADOW LAKE

 DAY 3: 8.5 miles | 9:42 am – 2:02 pm | Thousand Island Lake to Agnew Meadow Trailhead

-This is a trail I’ve been wanting to do for over two years but I just never got around to it.
+Thousand Island Lake Loop is a trail I’ve been wanting to do for over two years but I just never got around to it.
 I was stoked when I found permits for the weekend last minute so I messaged an Instagram friend (who I had never met before) on Wednesday, booked the permits, and we were on the trail by Saturday.
 I didn’t check the weather forecast beforehand like I usually do… I was just so excited that I forgot, but it was forecasted to thunderstorm all weekend so this turned out to be the summer I experienced my first thunderstorm in the mountains.

 The hike took us exactly 48 hours total, not that we planned it that way… but we started at 2 pm on Sat and finished at 2 pm on Mon.
 We did a 2-night backpacking loop, but there is a shorter direct trail (River Trail) for those of you who just want to day hike to Thousand Island Lake.